deadc0de6/dotdrop/README.md

 * **dotfiles** entry: a list of dotfiles
   * When `link` is true, dotdrop will create a symlink instead of copying (default *false*).
+  * `cmpignore` contains a list of pattern to ignore when comparing (enclose in quotes when using wildcards).
   * `actions` contains a list of action keys that need to be defined in the **actions** entry below.
   * `trans` contains a list of transformation keys that need to be defined in the **trans** entry below.